AleksicIvan/guide/README.md

 ## Running

-In order to run this you need to create a database guide-me-v2 in postgres.
+In order to run this you need to create a database in postgres.
+Update dev-config.edn and test-config.edn with adequate database link.

 Then run:

     lein run migrate